VladimirShaleev/ipaddress/README.md

 [![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/vladimirshaleev/ipaddress/tests.yml?branch=main&logo=github&label=tests)
 ](https://github.com/VladimirShaleev/ipaddress/actions/workflows/tests.yml)

-A library for working and manipulating IPv4/IPv6 addresses and networks
+A library for working and manipulating IPv4/IPv6 addresses and networks in modern C++.

-> THE LIBRARY IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND NOT YET READY FOR USE!
+## Introduction

 This cross-platfrom **header-only** library is inspired by the [ipaddress API in Python](https://docs.python.org/3.12/library/ipaddress.html), from which it derives its name.
 It aims to be simpler to use due to its familiar interface.
 However, the C++ implementation takes